 This is a workshop-based course and is not recorded.
-Attendance is compusory.
+Attendance is compulsory.
 If more than one class is missed a medical certificate is required.
+A reasonable attempt must be made to fully complete all assessments, otherwise a fail grade may be awarded.